mattdesl/module-best-practices/README.md

 }
 ```

 For low-level and performance critical functions operating on these data types, you may want to provide an optional `out` parameter for re-using arrays/objects, to avoid thrashing the garbage collector.
 Examples: [texcoord](https://www.npmjs.org/package/texcoord), [lerp-array](https://www.npmjs.org/package/lerp-array).
-Be weary of Array `map/reduce/forEach` which could cause problems if your second or third parameter is the optional `out`.
+However, this goes against some functional programming philosophy, so use it scarcely.

 ## npm ignores